Illini 411: Why is there a pineapple at the top of Foellinger Auditorium?

 A: Don’t reach for your paring knife just yet—Foellinger’s pineapple is 4-1/2 feet tall and made of copper.
 In the mid-1980s, when Illinois renovated the nearly 80-year-old building, local contractor Hank Hart suggested the idea of a pineapple finial after he noticed pineapple designs on columns across campus.
 Why pineapples?
 Hundreds of years ago, European imperialists brought the fruit back from the Caribbean, and it became a luxury item for the wealthy.
 Later, it evolved into a common sign of hospitality and welcome, and under that guise became a popular feature in architecture around the world.

-Have questions about U of I history, traditions and legends?
+Have questions about U. of I. history, traditions and legends?

 Write to Illini 411 at rross2@uillinois.edu.
 The most delectable questions will be selected for publication.